wuyuntao/Arcinect/README.md

 # Arcinect
-A Kinect scanner application to build high quality 3D models for game development
+A 3D scanner application using Kinect sensor to build high quality 3D models for game development